protocolguild/documentation/docs/9-membership.md

 # 9. Membership
 ## Member List

-For transparency purposes, we are disclosing the name or identifier of each Guild member.
+For transparency purposes, we are disclosing the name/identifier of each Guild member and their team.

 |      | Team  |                Member |
 | ---:         |        :--- |        :--- |